jscutlery/convoyr/README.md

   Enhanced HTTP capabilities, based on <a href="https://www.typescriptlang.org" target="blank">TypeScript</a> and <a href="http://reactivex.io/rxjs" target="blank">RxJS</a>.
 </p>

-___

 ## Philosophy

 Http-ext is a **pluggable library** that aims to enhance Angular's `HttpClient`.
-It comes with the idea of `Plugin` that allows you to intercept and transform outgoing requests in a fancy way.
-Writing your own `HttpInterceptor` may be painful and error prone, that's why http-ext bring an abstraction on the top of it.
+It comes with the idea of `Plugin` that allows you to intercept and transform network requests in a fancy way.

+Writing your own `HttpInterceptor` might be painful and error prone, that's why http-ext bring an abstraction on the top of it.
+We're currently working to provide more built-in plugins for common use-cases.

 ## Ecosystem